 How can we determine who has more control of the center?
-Determining who has an advantage in the centre can be a fairly subjective opinion, however, an effective way to compare centre-control lies in comparing two important elements of center-control:
+Determining who has an advantage in the centre can often be a fairly subjective opinion but an effective way to do it is to compare two important aspects of the position:

 - Amount of pawns that influence the center